(This list has been updated for 2019.)

 Here’s our pick of ten best shoes for running a 10K, sorted alphabetically:

 A full-length Boost foam midsole is paired with a durable Continental rubber outsole.
-The low-profile midsole has enough cushioning for 10K and beyond while feeling fast, stable, and efficient.
+The low-profile midsole has enough cushioning for 10K and beyond while feeling fast and stable.
+We prefer the grippy forefoot of the adios 1 and 2 though.

 The Boost version of the Boston debuted a few years ago, and since then, it’s built a solid reputation as a cushioned lightweight trainer.

-The simple mesh and synthetic upper is modeled on classic racers, and the low-profile Boost midsole provides plenty of fast cushioning for runs of 10K and beyond.
+The simple mesh and synthetic upper is modeled on classic racers, and the low-profile Boost midsole provides plenty of fast cushioning for runs of up to a half-marathon.

-Also consider the adizero Tempo 9 if you like greater medial side support, or the adios 3 Boost if you want a lighter shoe.
+Also consider the adizero Tempo 9 if you want greater medial side support, or the adios 4 if you want a lighter shoe.

 5) New Balance 1400V6